‘Goldilocks virus’: Delta vanquishes all variant rivals as scientists race to understand its tricks

 A Colorado county, perched on the western slopes of the Rocky Mountains, tells the story of delta’s swift spread.

 In early May, five cases of the delta variant were reported in Mesa County.
 The extent of the threat was still emerging, but public health officials urged residents to get vaccinated.
 They noted that only 36 percent of people eligible for a shot had been fully vaccinated.
-A week later, the county announced the first pediatric death from covid-19 — a child infected with delta and too young for a vaccine.
+In late May, the county announced the first pediatric death from covid-19 — a child infected with delta and too young for a vaccine.

 In late June, the Country Jam music festival opened.
 Public health officials sent a bus to administer vaccines on-site, and used signs and messages on the Jumbotron to warn concertgoers about delta.